 The GDPR will be enforced on May 25 this year and you better be ready.
 The fines could be 4% of the total worldwide annual turnover of the preceding financial year, or up to 20 million euros.

 The enforcement of the GDPR is a huge step forward to better protect EU residents because it provides a consistent set of regulations across borders.
-The rules in the GDPR will apply to the business of all sizes.
+The rules in the GDPR will apply to businesses of all sizes.
 As mentioned the regulation applies all over the world.
 For a business to be finned is enough to not take care of the personal data of a single EU citizen.

 The severe penalties for the business will make us at least a bit calmer when providing them with our personal information.